What Is Local Keywords? SEO Glossary

 The importance of local keywords includes:

-• High conversion intent.
-Google reports that 76% of people who perform a local search visit a business within 24 hours.
-Local keywords are at the bottom of the funnel where searches turn into foot traffic and sales.
+- High conversion intent.
+Think with Google research found that 76% of people who search on their smartphone for something nearby visit a related business within a day, and 28% of those searches result in a purchase.
+Local keywords sit at the bottom of the funnel where searches turn into foot traffic and sales.

 How Local Keywords Work